benmbutler/powdR/README.md

-powdR: Full Pattern Summation of X-ray Powder Diffraction Data
+powdR: Full Pattern Summation of X-Ray Powder Diffraction Data
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->